-- For the most liquid maturity (the Blue Month), it uses Future Market Price (FMP) to determine the Dynamic Collars Reference Price (DCRP), which considers Last Traded Price, Best Bid and Offer. - For all other maturities, it uses the FMP of the most liquid maturity combined with the value of applicable Inter-Month Spread.
+- For the most liquid maturity (the Blue Month), it uses Future Market Price (FMP) to determine the Dynamic Collars Reference Price (DCRP), which considers Last Traded Price, Best Bid and Offer. - For all other maturities we can have 2 different methodologies: - FMP of the most liquid maturity combined with the value of applicable Inter-Month Spread. - FMP independent from the Blue Month